-3.1.7.3 Management and Control of Resources
+3.1.7.3.
+Management and Control of Resources

-The organization should have an updated record of purchases and consumption of the greatest environmental impact resources, which evidences the periodic assessment of inputs and suppliers, and the degree of application of responsible purchasing policies and practices, prioritizing the inputs that minimize the generation of waste.
+The organization should have an updated record of purchases and consumption of the greatest environmental impact resources, including food supplies, which evidences the periodic assessment of inputs and suppliers, and the degree of application of responsible purchasing policies and practices, prioritizing the inputs that minimize the generation of waste.